ZcashFoundation/libbolt/README.md

 * bn
 * bulletproofs

-Note that the above rust dependencies will be compiled and installed as a result of running `make` command.
+Note that the above rust dependencies will be compiled and installed as a result of running the `make` command.

 # Rust Nightly Setup